About the Program

 Eligible businesses with premises located in Melbourne CBD (postcodes 3000, 3005, 3006 and 3008) will also be eligible for an additional $20,000 grant to help them through the large and sustained shock to their trading environments.

-Applications are now open.
 Please download a copy of the program guidelines and read the information carefully before applying.
-Further information is also available on the FAQs page.
+Further information is also available on the frequently asked questions (FAQs) page.

 Hospitality Business Grant Program (PDF 277.35 KB)